-Fix the contoured and prebent plate with one screw to the appropriate fragment.
+Fix the contoured and prebent plate with one screw to the proximal fragment.
 Then reduce the distal fragment against plate and proximal fragment by manipulation of the distal ulna, possibly aided by a clamp outside the fracture site.
-Final adjustment of the screw may affect reduction, and may be delayed until a screw is placed in the opposite fragment.
+Final adjustment of the screw may affect reduction, and may be delayed until a screw is placed in the distal fragment.

 In minimally displaced fractures this reduction might be achieved indirectly.